 Zoning Ordinance Section 20A.9 governs the amount of area to be devoted to green space and to amenities within Neighborhood Model Developments.
-Please see the Code of Development and the Waiver Request for Recreational Facilities and Areas Requirements for detailed information about the Project's green space and recreational amenity proposals.
+Please see the Code of Development for detailed information about the Project's green space and recreational amenity proposals.

 Areas designated for Office / R&D / Flex / Light Industrial require 10% amenity space to be reserved.
 See Zoning Ordinance § 20A.9.b.2 ("For areas shown in the land use element of the comprehensive plan as regional service, office service, office regional service or industrial service, the area devoted to amenities shall be at least ten percent of the gross acreage of the area proposed to be rezoned").
 The Project will include 20% green space comprising outdoor recreational amenities and green elements.
+Green spaces will be associated with and developed along with each of the buildings, and each owner will budget to maintain such green spaces and amenities on its property.

-This project intends to provide amenity and recreational facilities appropriate to elderly and special needs demographics by providing outdoor spaces that at once encourage gathering and solitude, and recreation and rest.
-Considering these demographics, amenity objectives, and limited space as an infill project within the Urban Development Area, this project intends to meet all greenspace and amenity requirements of the NMD by requesting a substitution for recreational facilities and a reduction in total recreational area required per Zoning Ordinance Section 4.16.
+The project will meet all recreational facility requirements of Zoning Ordinance Section 4.16 unless substitutions are requested and approved by the Planning Commission at the site plan stage.
+The Applicant will plan amenity and recreational spaces that are appropriate to its residents.
+For example, it may consider amenity and recreational facilities appropriate to elderly and special needs demographics, such as outdoor spaces that at once encourage gathering and solitude, and recreation and rest.
+In such case, considering these demographics, amenity objectives, and limited space as an infill project within the Urban Development Area, the Applicant may propose to meet greenspace and amenity requirements of the NMD by requesting a substitution for recreational facilities and a reduction in total recreational area required per Zoning Ordinance Section 4.16.
+However, the Applicant will plan the amenity space as the Project develops, and playgrounds and tot lots will be retained in the plan if deemed more appropriate for the residents.